msutter/chocospec/SCRIPTS.md

 * Cleaning up.

 Although each of the scripts perform a specific function in the build process, they share a common environment.
+For detailed information about the environment varaibles, see VARIABLES.md.

 All of these environment variables are set for your use, to make it easier to write scripts that will do the right thing even if the build environment changes.

 Let's look at the scripts in the order they are executed.